ArunPrakashG/Luna/README.md

 - Kestrel Http Server - Advanced REST Http server API with various endpoints to provide you with complete control over your assistant.
 - Performence Counter - System to monitor CPU and RAM usage in real-time.
 [Currently only for Windows platforms]
 - Swagger Docs - swagger integretion allows the user to view every available endpoints with their information on the route URL.
+- On-the-fly config updater - Update config using the endpoints of Kestrel server!
+- Email System - Login with your email accounts to send, receive, delete or even search emails in your inbox.
+Supports 50+ accounts at a time!
+- Email IMAP Notifier - get notified of new emails u receive by taking control of the IMAP server push notifications. simply login your account and enable the push notifications service on config file!

 **To be edited later on**